-When it comes to healthcare work, the variety of roles and responsibilities can get confusing.
-Medical administration positions also require different skill-sets and responsibilities, depending on the workplace.
-The recording, coding and billing of patient procedures and diagnoses are an integral part of healthcare clerical, but what kind of tasks do these positions include?
+When it comes to healthcare work the variety of roles and responsibilities can get confusing. В Medical administration positions also require different skill-sets and responsibilities, depending on the workplace.
+Medical Billing and Coding Specialists are an integral part of healthcare clerical, but what is included in this career path?

-Who undertakes these roles depends largely on the workplace: there may be a position specializing in each aspect, all three jobs may be rolled into one, or multiple people may share the responsibility.
-Regardless of your specific job title, if you work in healthcare administration a knowledge of these codes and how to apply them could prove the difference when you want to advance your career (see the Payscale Career Path graph below).
+Who undertakes these roles depend largely on the workplace: there may be a position specializing in each aspect, all three jobs may be rolled into one, or multiple people may share the responsibility.
+Regardless of your specific job title, if you work in healthcare administration knowledge of these codes and how to apply them could prove the difference when you want to advance your career.

 These are the specific tasks assigned to each skill set.